Byron1z/network-file-shares-and-permissions-B1z/README.md

   Network file sharing allows devices to access files from a central location over a local network or the internet, using either a server-client model or a peer-to-peer (P2P) model.
 There's also **Cloud-based file sharing** such as third-party services **(like *Google Drive* or *Dropbox*)**.

-  In a **server-client system**, a host computer or **server** makes a folder(s) available, and client devices (computers) can access, read, or modify files based on set permissions.
+  In a **Server-Client System**, a host computer or **server** makes a folder(s) available, and client devices (computers) can access, read, or modify files based on set permissions.
 In P2P sharing, devices share files directly with each other without a central server.

   For this lab, we'll use the **server-client system** model for Network File Sharing, which will be the **Active Directory infrastructure**.
 </p>